flowchart LR

 2.3 The Four Invariants

+The web page example demonstrated that different protocols make different structural choices.
+The invariants explain why: each protocol faces different constraints, and the constraints determine the answers.
 The framework’s analytical core is a decomposition into four irreducible questions that every networked system must answer.
 They are structural invariants.
-A system that does not answer one of them has not avoided the question; it has answered it by default, usually badly.
+A system that leaves one unanswered has answered it by default, usually badly.
 Figure 2.3 visualizes how the four invariants and their solution spaces interact.

 Answering these four questions well requires understanding each invariant’s dimensions and the constraints that limit feasible answers.
 The sections below unfold each invariant in detail.